2022 Ürümqi fire: Fire

 On 24 November 2022, at around 7:49 p.m.
 (11:49 a.m.
 GMT), a fire broke out on the 15th floor of a 21-storey apartment building known as Jixiangyuan community building 8, unit 2, room 1502.

 An investigation discovered that resident Ayshem Memeteli (阿依仙木·買買提艾力) was steam showering in the bathroom, which tripped the circuit breaker.
 After Ayshem reset the breaker, her daughter noticed sparks from an electric socket on a power strip.
 The sparks quickly ignited wallpapers, bed linen, and furniture.
 Despite some firefighting efforts by community worker Deng Mingxing (鄧明星) and neighbors from the 14th floor, the fire spread out of control.
 They notified the fire department and evacuated to the ground floor.
-Officials said that a fireproof door on the 14th floor had been left open, which allowed the fire to spread.
+Officials said a fireproof door on the 14th floor had been left open, which allowed the fire to spread.

 Cars parked in the Jixiangyuan community and bollards reportedly blocked the fire trucks.
 Video footage posted to social media showed firetrucks unable to get close to the building, and water from the fire engines only barely reached the structure.
 Other posted videos were reported to have recorded the screams of those trapped in the fire.

 According to electrician Eli Sultan (艾力·苏力), who serves the Jixiangyuan community, the residential compound lacked sufficient roadway for fire engines to pass, as a critical rescue passageway was blocked by fences and bollards for traffic control, which he claimed was unrelated to COVID-19 measures.
-According to local fire department captain Xu Baoyong (徐宝勇), he had to remove many bollards to let the fire truck get close to the building.
+According to the local fire department captain Xu Baoyong (徐宝勇), he had to remove many bollards to let the fire truck get close to the building.

 The fire was extinguished 3½ hours later, around 10:35 p.m.
 XJT time (2:35 p.m.
 GMT).
 Ten people, all Uyghurs, were reported to have died in the fire, including a three-year-old child, and a further nine were injured, according to authorities.

 Aftermath

-After the fire, vigils and protests were held in Xinjiang, Shanghai, Nanjing, and Beijing, criticizing the Chinese government's zero-COVID policy, with some calling on CCP general secretary Xi Jinping to resign.
+After the fire, vigils and protests were held in Xinjiang, Shanghai, Nanjing, and Beijing, criticizing the PRC government's zero-COVID policy, with some calling on CCP general secretary Xi Jinping to resign.
 Members of the public criticized the government's excessive epidemic prevention laws, which they suspect prevented firefighters from arriving at the scene.

-Even though the fire happened in a Uyghur-majority neighborhood and the resulting deaths were all of Uyghurs, most of the protestors in Ürümqi were Han Chinese, a different ethnic group.
+Although the fire occurred in a Uyghur-majority neighborhood and the resulting deaths were all of Uyghurs, most of the protestors in Ürümqi were Han Chinese, a different ethnic group.

 In the former French Concession neighborhood of Shanghai, protesters mourned the victims of the fire.
 They called for an end to the zero-COVID policy and for Xi Jinping to step down as leader.

-In Beijing and Nanjing, protesters held up blank pieces of paper to mourn the victims of the fire as well as criticize the censorship of their government.
+In Beijing and Nanjing, protesters held up blank pieces of paper to mourn the victims of the fire as well as criticize the government's censorship policies.
 Protests also occurred at universities and colleges such as Tsinghua University, Peking University, and Sun Yat-sen University.